SebilleK/BubbleMap/README.md

 ```

+### More info

-I grouped all routes by type (users, stores) inside the routes folder, and within each index file (for each type) you can find them further divided by privileges needed to access them (none, being logged in, being an admin).
-These are then exported to the main **app.ts** file.
-Each privilege group uses Elysia's guard to apply the necessary auth verification to all this group's routes.
+I grouped all routes by type (users, stores, reviews) inside the routes folder, and within each index file (for each type) you can find them further divided by privileges needed to access them (none, being logged in, being an admin).

-Relevant Docs:
+These routes are exported to the main **app.ts** file.
+Each privilege group uses Elysia's guard and beforeHandle to apply the necessary auth verification to all this group's routes.

+Some helper functions to verify if an user is logged in or is an admin for this purpose (and to declutter the beforeHandle in the indexes too) can be found in **src/utils/auth/authVerify.ts**.

+**Relevant Docs:**

 https://elysiajs.com/patterns/cookie.html#set